christianschmizz/go-nukibridgeapi/README.md

 This project aims to make Nuki's Bridge API accessible from the command-line.

-Therefor it is introducing a command-line tool called `nukibridgectl` which implements access to the basic functions of your Nuki bridge for now.
+Therefore it is introducing a command-line tool called `nukibridgectl` which implements access to the basic functions of your Nuki bridge for now.

 # Activate the Bridge API